The nineteenth century

-However, in the late 1800s, there was a push by piano manufacturers to increase piano sales by building large concert halls to attract audiences to performances by well-known European virtuosos of the day, such as Franz Liszt.
+However, in the late 1800s, there was a push by piano manufacturers to increase piano sales by building large concert halls to attract audiences.
+The manufacturers hosted performances by well-known European virtuosos of the day, such as Franz Liszt.
 These halls required larger, more powerful instruments.

 The keyboard configuration designed for the late nineteenth century male virtuosos, with no consideration given to the needs of the rest of the population, is what we have today.

 Fortunately, over the last decade or so, one small manufacturer in the US (Steinbuhler & Company) has recognised and promoted the need for narrower keys.
-In particular, it is possible to take advantage of the full sound of the modern piano while fitting them with keyboards that are ergonomically suited to smaller hands.
+In particular, this development takes advantage of the full sound of the modern piano while fitting them with keyboards that are ergonomically suited to smaller hands.
 This “retro-fitting” gives the pianist 88 narrower keys that make no difference to the sound of their instrument.
-Other manufacturers that will make a smaller keyboard on commission include Laukhuff and Steinway.
+Other manufacturers that will make a smaller keyboard on commission include Laukhuff and Kluge.
 (See: Manufacturers & technicians)

 Thus, gradually, but far too slowly, pianists are getting a choice.
-We don’t expect women, teenagers and children to wear men’s clothes or ride the same sized bicycle or ski on large skis nor, indeed, play exactly the same sized violin or cello.
-All of us have a choice of size for all those things, so why do we not also have a choice of size for piano keyboards?
+We don’t expect women and children to wear men’s clothes or ride the same sized bicycle or ski on large skis.
+Nor, indeed, do we expect them to play exactly the same sized violin or cello.
+All of us have a choice of size for those things, so why do we not also have a choice of size for piano keyboards?